Is It Selfish to Not Want Children?

 And, honestly, it is true: your feelings may change.
 My older sister grew up fairly terrified of children and is now the beautiful mother of three.
 She still doesn’t really care for children, but she really likes her own!
 God provides for mothers in that way.
 For that reason, I would caution you not to rush into any permanent surgery.
 You may find a wonderful man who would like to have children someday, and he may end up convincing you.

 Regardless of the future, however, I want you to be at peace.
 Not all women were meant to be mothers.
 God is concerned with your heart and your life, not with how many babies you produce.
 Don’t let anyone make you feel guilty for not wanting kids!
-If anyone says to you “God told Adam to Genesis 1:28!” – feel free to say, as Hodel tells the overzealous Perchik in the classic musical Fiddler on the Roof, “Yes, but he was not speaking to you personally.”
+If anyone says to you “God told Adam to be fruitful and multiply!” – feel free to say, as Hodel reminds the overzealous Perchik in the classic musical Fiddler on the Roof, “Yes, but he was not speaking to you personally.”

 SHE is … Debbie Wright, Assistant Editor for Family Content at Crosswalk.
 She lives in Glen Allen, Virginia and is an avid writer, reader, and participant in local community theatre.